-It was commented that DFG grants have been maintained at the previous level and the focus is mainly on the Future schools programme and the rebuilt of two secondary schools.
+It was commented that DFG grants have been maintained at the previous level and the focus is mainly on the Future schools programme to rebuild two secondary schools.
 It was noted that previously, it has been possible to utilise underspends in the County Farms budget, however there is a backlog of farm maintenance which now limits flexibility.